-basis and does not require parameters or unique system hardware.
+9.01 The B911 feature is available on a per system basis and does not require parameters or unique system hardware.
 The B911 PSAP customer premises equipment (8A Key Telephone System) must be available or installed at the customer premises.
 The line access trunk circuits SD-1A319-01 or -05 must be equipped for the 911 lines to the PSAP.
 Recent change (RC) messages are used to add, change, and/or delete translation information required for the B911 feature.
-For information regarding the 8A Key Telephone System, refer to items A(2) through A(8) in Part 18.
+For information required for the B911 feature.
+For information required the 8A Key Telephone System, refer to items A(2) through A(8) in Part 18.
 Figure 11 is a flowchart for adding a B911 PSAP.